Close Close

 The Writing Committee will review and approve courses in the Writing Intensive area.

 Membership: Each Area Committee will have three or four members, with one member being an elected member of GEOC, who will serve as chair of the Area Committee.
 The chair of GEOC will assign the Area Committees to the elected members of GEOC.
-The Faculty Council will appoint the other members who will serve as specialists from the respective general education subjects within the Area Committees.
-In Area IV, the Faculty Council will appoint one specialist with prior experience teaching IPHE courses and one non-specialist who has not previously taught an IPHE course.
+The GEOC elected members will appoint members from the faculty who will serve as specialists or, in some cases, non-specialists to serve on the area committees.
+In Area IV, one specialist with prior experience teaching IPHE courses and one non-specialist who has not previously taught an IPHE course.
 In Area VII, there will not be a distinction between specialist and non-specialist members.
 The term of appointees is two years, with half of the appointed members changing each year.

 Global Education Committee (GEC)